Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: Upon approval the comment should be removed from the admin comment approval list

 ### Tasks:
-- [x]  Add approve_comments action to commentadmin class in admin.py
+- &check; Add approve_comments action to commentadmin class in admin.py
-- [x] Add approve_coments function to update comment approved field to true
+- &check; Add approve_coments function to update comment approved field to true
-- [x] Test functionality
+- &check; Test functionality

 26. As an **administrator** I can **disapprove a comment** so that **it is deleted and doesn't go live on the site if it violates the community standards**